 Business Agreements, Contracts and Other Legal Services

-Business law for existing businesses require expert legal counsel to successfully protect and run your business.
+Business law for existing businesses requires expert legal counsel to successfully protect and run your business.
 Understanding how to properly construct legal documents, such as business and employment contracts, mergers, buying and selling agreements and annual minute reports can be just as important to your company as choosing your business formation.
 With the Abrate & Olsen Law Group, you can rest assured that you have found a law office that will ensure that your company’s legal documents are legally binding and protect your business interests.

 Our experienced business law attorneys have helped many business owners, just like you, by providing legal advice to create legal documents required to successfully run your business.
 We provide you with legal resources, similar to those of in-house counsel, at affordable hourly rates.
 Our goal is to help you avoid potential business disputes with employees and other companies with whom you do business.
 You know how to run your business and we know how to protect it.

 “After having a business dispute with one of our employees that cost our business thousands in legal fees, we turned to Abrate & Olsen to create new contracts to protect us in the future.
 Their knowledge of employment law was beyond helpful.
 We have now used their law firm for all of our legal matters and recommend them to any business owners searching for trustworthy business lawyers.” – Jerry W. Sacramento, CA

 While running the day-to-day activities for your company, there are many legal issues with which your company may need assistance.
 At the Abrate & Olsen Law Group, we provide your organization with the legal resources to keep your company running smoothly and protected from potential legal problems.

 Some of our most common legal services for an established business include: